biolink/biolink-model/docs/index.md

        * [actively involved in](actively_involved_in.md) - holds between a continuant and a process or function, where the continuant actively contributes to part or all of the process or function it realizes
           * [capable of](capable_of.md) - holds between a physical entity and process or function, where the continuant alone has the ability to carry out the process or function.
        * [enables](enables.md) - holds between a physical entity and a process, where the physical entity executes the process
+    * [prevented by](prevented_by.md) - holds between a potential outcome of which the likelihood was reduced by the application or use of an entity.
     * [produced by](produced_by.md)
     * [produces](produces.md) - holds between a material entity and a product that is generated through the intentional actions or functioning of the material entity
     * [related condition](related_condition.md)